 A programme lays down the principal steps for accomplishing a mission and sets an approximate time for carrying out each step.
 George Terry says, A programme can be defined as a comprehensive plan that includes future use of different resources in an integrated pattern and establishes a sequence of required actions and time schedules for each to achieve stated objectives.
 Programmes outline the actions to be taken by whom and where.
-A programme is made up of objectives, policies, procedures, task assignments, budgets, schedules etc. Examples of programme, are building programme, expansion programme, moral improvement programme, acquisition of the new line of the business programme and so on.
+A programme is made up of objectives, policies, procedures, task assignments, budgets, schedules etc. Examples of programmes are building programme, expansion programme, moral improvement programme, acquisition of the new line of the business programme, training programme, development of a new product programme, advertising programme and so on.
 Programmes may be measured or minor, primary or derivative and long-term, medium-term or short term.